 We researched legislation in eleven countries, and found a wide range of qualification-related laws and by-laws.
 Our scrutiny of these countries' legislation shows that many start with developing and regulating a national qualifications framework; others start with establishing a qualifications institute; and then there are countries that create a new qualification system outside the education system.
 For example, Turkey and Estonia created new qualification systems based on occupational standards.
-For Turkey, the legal lever for this reform was the law on the Vocational Qualifications Authority; while for Estonia, it was the Occupational Qualifications Act.
+For Turkey, the legal lever for this reform was the Law on the Vocational Qualifications Authority; while for Estonia, it was the Occupational Qualifications Act.

 We also looked at the direct impact of the legislation, and asked some basic questions: Has the law been implemented?
 Has it achieved its purpose?
-Has there been a knock-on effect on other laws, and, for laws already in place for a couple of years, has the law improved the quality of qualifications and changed the lives of individuals?
+Has there been a knock-on effect on other laws?
+And, for laws already in place for a couple of years, has the law improved the quality of qualifications and changed the lives of individuals?
+If the law has not been implemented, why?
+What is affecting or blocking its implementation?